Generalized Fourier coefficients of multiplicative functions: Proof of Proposition

-Before we continue with the analysis of \eqref{eq:cov}, we prove a quick lemma that will allow us to handle the contribution of exceptional sets $\mathcal{E}_{K}$ in the proof of Lemma \ref{l:large-primes}. \begin{lemma} Suppose $j \leq \log_2(X/T_0)$ and let $\mathcal{E}_{D,K}$ denote the exceptional set from Proposition \ref{p:equid} with $g=g_D$.
+Before we continue with the analysis of \eqref{eq:cov}, we prove a quick lemma that will allow us to handle the contribution of exceptional sets $\mathcal{E}_{K}$ in the proof of Lemma \ref{l:large-primes}. \begin{lemma} Suppose $j \leq \log_2(X/T_0)$ and let $\mathcal{E}_{K}$ be the exceptional set obtained from Proposition \ref{p:equid} when applied with $g=g_D$.
 Then, provided $E_0$ is sufficiently large, we have